ciph-io/ciph-core/doc/ecosystem.md

 to request additional content blocks from.

-By using a different hostname for unrated content and for each different level of age appropriateness c:ph makes it possible for parents to block inappropriate content at the network level by blocking the hostnames for content that is not allowed.
+By using a different hostname for unrated content and for each different level of age appropriateness Ciph makes it possible for parents to block inappropriate content at the network level by blocking the hostnames for content that is not allowed.

-When a user is signed into a premium account where they have verified their identify and adulthood by making a purchase their requests will be routed to a different hostname that is not blocked and any parental controls are enforced at the account level instead of the network level.
+When a user is signed in to a premium account where they have verified their identify and adulthood by making a purchase their requests will be routed to a different hostname that is not blocked and any parental controls are enforced at the account level instead of the network level.

-For instance, with a logged in account parents can set controls and required that a password be entered in order to view content that exceeds the set limits.
+For instance, with a logged in account parents can set controls and require that a password be entered in order to view content that exceeds the set limits.

 ## Tiered Accounts

-c:ph has two account levels: free ad-supported access and paid ad-free premium access.
+Ciph has two account levels: free limited speed access and paid high speed access.

 ### Free Tier

 * Limited download speeds (cannot stream HD video)
-* Advertising in videos

 ### Premium Tier

 * No download speed limits
-* No advertising

 ### Premium Tier Pricing